Using the axe DevTools Linter GitHub Action

 Step 3: Create the Workflow

-Next, you'll need to create a workflow to start checking your files for accessibility errors.
-You can create a file in your repo in the .github/workflows directory named axe-linter.yml.
+Next, you must create a workflow to check your files for accessibility errors.
+You can create a file named axe-linter.yml in your repo's .github/workflows directory.

-You can create this file online as new action under the Actions tab on your repo's webpage.
-Or you can create it locally and commit it to your repo.
+You can create this file online as a new workflow under the Actions tab on your repo's webpage (click on set up a workflow yourself under the section Get started with GitHub Actions at the top of the Actions page) or create it locally and commit it to your repo.

 name: Linting for accessibility issues